Your alpine experiences

 The Sommerberg Flea park at 2,100 m is another attractive playground for families with children.
 Overlooking the Sommerbergalm Restaurant, the Flea park is home to well secured play areas such as a climbing wall, bouncy castle, giant slide and the all time favourite go-cart track.
 Young glacier fans enjoy plenty of space to mess around while parents can keep an eye on their children from the comfort of the spacious sun terrace.

 Nature’s Ice Palace at the Hintertux Glacier is a natural gem, unique worldwide and an ideal year round excursion destination for the whole family.
 The entrance to this ice cave is only a 3 to 4 minute walk from the top station of the glacierbus 3 lift.
-On guided tours, visitors are asked to „Step inside” to this wonderful world deep beneath the ski slopes and discover a glacial crevasse with magical ice stalactites, giant sparkling ice crystals, frozen waterfalls which you can even discover by a boat trip on the natural glacier lake.
+On guided tours, visitors are asked to „Step inside” to this wonderful world deep beneath the ski slopes and discover a glacial crevasse with magical ice stalactites, giant sparkling ice crystals, frozen waterfalls which you can even discover by a boat trip on the natural glacier lake (currently only with prior registration).
 Real adventurers can also try out Stand Up Paddling or Ice Swimming.

 A geological peculiarity is a stretch of marble - consisting of crystalline limestone - that extends from Hintertux south to the Spannagelhaus.
 Located in this marble is the Spannagel Cave network with its numerous natural wonders.
-Throughout the year the professional guides take visitors on a tour (Equipment and boots will be provided).
+Throughout the year the professional guides take visitors on a tour (from October to May only with advance notification, equipment and boots will be provided).

 Glaciers are, and always will be, an amazing natural attraction.
 Whatever the season, glaciers never cease to amaze with their extraordinarily powerful appearance.
 Ice sheets, crevasses, craggy rock faces and undulating fields of snow are formidable proof of the power of nature.
 Exploring the Hintertux Glacier with a certified guide is a particularly exciting experience.
 Not only will you discover interesting information about a glacier’s physical characteristics, but also learn about glaciology, glacial formation and growth, the effects and expansion of ice on earth.